darylnzl/TGC-Project-1/README.md

 - Homepage\
 The homepage contains 3 main information for shoppers to view.
 The top navigation bar which includes navigation to the About Us page, Shipping Policy page and Refund Policy & Exchange page.
 Bottom of the page include contact information of the shop.

-- About Us\
+- Shop\
-This page include details of the brand.
-It shows the brand message and mission statement.Contains a paragraph on the background of how it all started out.
+This page include the products that are sold for the brand.
+Includes the product description and price of item.
+Customers can have the option to click on buy now.

 - Shipping Policy\
 The Shipping Policy page covers the information on shipping locally and internationally.
 It provides the cost of shipping to specific locations and the number of working days needed for the shop to ship the product out.
 It also provides the estimated delivery date of the product.